How to Evacuate Safely with Your Pet

 - List name, phone, address

-- Call pet helper to either ask for help or decline it.
+- Call your pet helper to either ask for help or decline it.

 - Note: make sure to give your pet helper a copy of this evacuation checklist.